World Tribal Day – 9 August

 World Tribal Day (International Day of the World’s Indigenous Peoples) is commemorated annually on 9 August to raise awareness and protect the rights of the world’s Indigenous population.
 The day recognizes the contribution of the world’s 370 million indigenous people who live in more than 90 countries.

 In recent years many indigenous peoples have been displaced from their lands.
 This forced migration is caused by industrialization, conflicts, climate change, and other factors.
-These people often end up in urban areas, where many struggles to retain their cultural identity.
+These people often end up in urban areas, where many struggle to retain their cultural identity.

 On 23 December 1994, the United Nations General Assembly decided, in its resolution 49/214, that the International Day of the World’s Indigenous People shall be observed on 9 August every year.
 On this day, people from around the world are encouraged to spread the UN’s message on the protection and promotion of the rights of indigenous peoples.